Amp-Hours to Kilowatt-Hours Calculator

 Think of it as the size of a fuel tank in your car—bigger tanks let you travel farther, and higher Ah batteries can power devices for longer.

 Imagine a 10 Ah battery.
-Connecting a device that uses 1 amp of current will run for 10 hours before the battery is empty.
+Connecting a device with 1 amp of current will run for 10 hours before the battery is empty.
 If your device uses two amps, the same battery will last only 5 hours.

 Kilowatt-hours (kWh) measure energy usage.
 It tells you how much electricity is consumed or stored over time.
 This is the unit you often see on your electricity bill.

-• kWh calculates the total power consumption of appliances, devices, or entire households.
+- kWh calculates the total power consumption of appliances, devices, or households.

 If you use a 100-watt light bulb for 10 hours, it will consume 1 kWh of energy.
 Similarly, a 1,000-watt (1 kilowatt) appliance running for 1 hour also uses 1 kWh.